julienherrero/awesome-list/README.md

 - [daltonmenezes/aura-theme](https://github.com/daltonmenezes/aura-theme) - ✨ A beautiful dark theme for your favorite apps.
 - [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto helps you build the sign-in, auth, and user identity within minutes.
 We provide an OIDC-based identity service and the end-user experience with username, phone number, email, and social sign-in, for web and native apps.
 - [luooooob/create-my-awesome](https://github.com/luooooob/create-my-awesome) - Github Actions for automatically generating the personal awesome list from all of the repositories you starred.
-- [novuhq/novu](https://github.com/novuhq/novu) - 🚀 The open-source notifications infrastructure.
-A fully-featured microservice to send SMS, E-mail, Slack and Push notifications.
-Embeddable notification center for React with real-time updates, content management, and much more...
+- [novuhq/novu](https://github.com/novuhq/novu) - ⭐ A fully functional real-time notification center for your web and react apps.
+The open-source notifications infrastructure that enables scheduled notifications, digest engine, user preferences, and delivers Email, SMS, Push and Chat ⚡
 - [seek-oss/playroom](https://github.com/seek-oss/playroom) - Design with JSX, powered by your own component library.
 - [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
 Follow to stay updated about our public Beta.

+## Vue

+- [flawiddsouza/Restfox](https://github.com/flawiddsouza/Restfox) - Offline-first web HTTP client

 ## Misc